p-montagnana/paper_montagnana_etal_2021/README.md

 Increasing biodiversity loss due to human activities may compromise ecosystem functions and services, with serious consequences for human well-being.
 Pollination and biological control are among the ecosystem services most affected by landscape changes, where cavity-nesting hymenopteran species are important agents of such services.
-We analyzed how cavity-nesting bee and wasp communities are affected by landscape structure at different scales since a multi-scale perspective is more effi- cient in detecting landscape effects on species, communities, and ecological processes.
+We analyzed how cavity-nesting bee and wasp communities are affected by landscape structure at different scales since a multi-scale perspective is more efficient in detecting landscape effects on species, communities, and ecological processes.
 The study was carried out in the
 Cantareira-Mantiqueira Corridor (CCM) located within the Atlantic Forest, Sãao Paulo, Brazil.
 We used trap-nests distributed in 29 sampling points following a nested design of ten regional landscapes with three nested local landscapes.
 We recorded 25 bee species, 21 wasp species, and 25 species of brood cell parasites.
 The bee and wasp communities were explained by landscape heterogeneity and forest cover: at the local level, landscape heterogeneity had a positive effect on